jdalrymple/gitbeaker/README.md

 })
 ```

-Or, use a oauth token instead!
+Or, use a OAuth token instead!

 ```javascript
 const GitlabAPI = require('node-gitlab-api')({